nwogu/laravel-searchman/README.md

 For more on search, look up the [Laravel Scout Documentation](https://laravel.com/docs/5.8/scout)

 ## Results
-Calling get on your query would return an Eloquent collection of models.
-However using raw would
+Calling get on your query would return an Eloquent collection of models sorted by the priority attribute.
-return an eloquent collection ordered by priorities.

 ```
     {#3017